 - 2 tablespoons of rice vinegar

-- Place the zucchini and carrot in a bowl, add the dressing.
+- Mix: Combine the mambá with the soy sauce and vinegar.
+Place the zucchini and carrot in a bowl, mix dressing in.

-- Chill.
+- Chill: Place in the refrigerator and chill before serving.
 When it's time to serve sprinkle with the chopped peanuts